AntonioDehesa/tilop/README.md

 Continued the web development course.
 Im still in the intermediate CSS section, but im liking it.
 ### Sources:
 The Complete 2021 Web Development Bootcamp, by Angela Yu

+## Day 61: May 11 2021
+### Today's progress:

+So, i have been studying for something else, so no web development course.
+And then, i had three days with no internet (thanks Telmex).
+But finally, i can continue with the web development course!!!

+### Sources:
+The Complete 2021 Web Development Bootcamp, by Angela Yu
 <!---
 ## Day x
 ### Today's progress: